mschilling/deskbird-mcp-server/src/sdk/README.md

 # Deskbird SDK

-A TypeScript SDK for interacting with the Deskbird API, designed with a clean and extensible architecture similar to enterprise-grade SDKs.
+A TypeScript SDK for interacting with the Deskbird API, designed for third-party consumers with a clean and extensible architecture.

 ## Features